CognitoIdentityProvider / Client / initiate_auth

 • SELECT_CHALLENGE: Respond to the challenge with USERNAME and an ANSWER that matches one of the challenge types in the AvailableChallenges response parameter.

-• PASSWORD_VERIFIER: Next challenge is to supply PASSWORD_CLAIM_SIGNATURE, PASSWORD_CLAIM_SECRET_BLOCK, and TIMESTAMP after the client-side SRP calculations.
+• PASSWORD_VERIFIER: Respond with PASSWORD_CLAIM_SIGNATURE, PASSWORD_CLAIM_SECRET_BLOCK, and TIMESTAMP after client-side SRP calculations.

 • CUSTOM_CHALLENGE: This is returned if your custom authentication flow determines that the user should pass another challenge before tokens are issued.
+The parameters of the challenge are determined by your Lambda function.

 • NEW_PASSWORD_REQUIRED: For users who are required to change their passwords after successful first login.
 Respond to this challenge with NEW_PASSWORD and any required attributes that Amazon Cognito returned in the requiredAttributes parameter.
 You can also set values for attributes that aren’t required by your user pool and that your app client can write.
-For more information, see RespondToAuthChallenge.
 Amazon Cognito only returns this challenge for users who have temporary passwords.
-Because of this, and because in some cases you can create users who don’t have values for required attributes, take care to collect and submit required-attribute values for all users who don’t have passwords.
-You can create a user in the Amazon Cognito console without, for example, a required birthdate attribute.
-The API response from Amazon Cognito won’t prompt you to submit a birthdate for the user if they don’t have a password.
+When you create passwordless users, you must provide values for all required attributes.

 Note

 In a NEW_PASSWORD_REQUIRED challenge response, you can’t modify a required attribute that already has a value.
-In RespondToAuthChallenge, set a value for any keys that Amazon Cognito returned in the requiredAttributes parameter, then use the UpdateUserAttributes API operation to modify the value of any additional attributes.
+In AdminRespondToAuthChallenge or RespondToAuthChallenge, set a value for any keys that Amazon Cognito returned in the requiredAttributes parameter, then use the AdminUpdateUserAttributes or UpdateUserAttributes API operation to modify the value of any additional attributes.

 • MFA_SETUP: For users who are required to setup an MFA factor before they can sign in.
 The MFA types activated for the user pool will be listed in the challenge parameters MFAS_CAN_SETUP value.
-To set up software token MFA, use the session returned here from InitiateAuth as an input to AssociateSoftwareToken.
-Use the session returned by VerifySoftwareToken as an input to RespondToAuthChallenge with challenge name MFA_SETUP to complete sign-in.
-To set up SMS MFA, an administrator should help the user to add a phone number to their account, and then the user should call InitiateAuth again to restart sign-in.
+To set up time-based one-time password (TOTP) MFA, use the session returned in this challenge from InitiateAuth or AdminInitiateAuth as an input to AssociateSoftwareToken.
+Then, use the session returned by VerifySoftwareToken as an input to RespondToAuthChallenge or AdminRespondToAuthChallenge with challenge name MFA_SETUP to complete sign-in.
+To set up SMS or email MFA, collect a phone_number or email attribute for the user.
+Then restart the authentication flow with an InitiateAuth or AdminInitiateAuth request.

 • Session (string) –